 International Teaching Assistants

 UIC requires certification of oral English proficiency for all international teaching assistants (ITAs).
 UIC has established minimum Speaking and Listening sub-scores for either the internet-based TOEFL (ibT) or the IELTS (International English Language Testing System).
-These minimum scores, combined with departmental teaching observations conducted during the MSCS orientation, will determine the level of teaching responsibilities the TA will be given.
 ITAs who do not have minimum scores will be given comparable duties until English proficiency meets minimum standards.
-For more information about language proficiency, refer to the English Oral Proficiency Certification website.
+For more information about language proficiency, refer to the Oral English Proficiency Testing website.

 Completing Your Employment Paperwork

-If you received a Teaching Assistantship from MSCS, please read this information thoroughly to avoid a delay in your first stipend check.
-There are several important steps that must be completed to ensure timely processing and receipt of your first stipend check:
+If you received a Teaching Assistantship from MSCS, please read this information thoroughly as there are several important steps that must be completed to ensure timely processing and receipt of your first stipend check:

 - You will receive a formal offer letter from MSCS and must decline/accept the offer by the deadline stated in the offer letter.

-- Once you have completed this information in NESSIE, you will be instructed to complete and return a Statement of a Drug-Free Workplace and I-9 forms.
-The I-9 form is viewable in Nessie and includes a list of acceptable official identification you will need to bring in, with the completed I-9 forms for your HR enrollment meeting.
-Please contact Joyce to set up your appointment.
+- Once you have completed this information, you will be instructed to complete and return a Statement of a Drug-Free Workplace and I-9 forms.
+The I-9 form includes a list of acceptable official identification you will need to bring, with the completed I-9 form, to your new employee enrollment meeting.
+Please contact Joyce Tucker to set up this appointment.

 - The processing for international students on a visa allows less flexibility in regards to the start date, so it is important to complete the necessary steps as soon as possible.

-NOTE: If the TA contract is processed late, or any of the steps outlined above are delayed, there is a possibility of missing your first monthly stipend check.
-Although you will receive an adjusted payment a month later (assuming the beginning date is properly processed and assuming you worked for that period), not having the first check can cause financial issues you did not anticipate.
+NOTE: If the TA contract is processed late or any of the steps outlined above are delayed, there is a possibility of missing your first monthly stipend check.
+Although you will receive an adjusted payment a month later (assuming the beginning date is properly processed and assuming you worked for that period), not having the first check can cause unanticipated financial issues.

 Teaching Assistantship FAQs